duguyue100/pyaer/README.md

 __NOTE:__ For more information, see [`libcaer` repo](https://github.com/inilabs/libcaer).

-2. Directly install from pip
+2. Directly install from pip (RECOMMEND)

 ```bash
 #  for python 2.7